-Summative assessment sums up what a pupil has achieved at the end of a period, relative to the learning aims and the relevant national standards.
+Summative assessment is a formal assessment of what a pupil has achieved at the end of a period, relative to the learning aims and the relevant national standards.
 The period may vary, depending on what the teacher is assessing.
 Following ½ termly assessment, teachers are required to identify pupils not making progress and provide strategies of support to help them progress.

 At Edward Worlledge data is collected half-termly alongside a termly assessment period through PIXL.
 We use the PIXL assessment programme to identify and close gaps in learning.
 Teachers identify those pupils not making expected progress and implement strategies for improvement.